balabolau/AITranscription/README.md

   Users can upload audio files, optionally specify a language and prompt, and receive live progress updates via WebSocket.

 - **Configurable Transcription Parameters:**
-  The application uses a YAML configuration file (`config.yaml`) to set parameters such as model size, device, chunk duration, overlap, and resource thresholds.
-Users can override language and prompt on the fly.
+  The application is highly configurable via a YAML configuration file (`config.yaml`).
+This file includes settings for the transcription model, chunking parameters, resource thresholds, and more.

 - **Asynchronous, Sequential Processing:**
-  Transcription jobs are enqueued in Redis and processed sequentially by a single RQ worker, ensuring that jobs are handled one after the other.
+  Transcription jobs are enqueued in Redis and processed sequentially by a single RQ worker, ensuring orderly job execution.

 - **Robust Audio Preprocessing:**
-  Uses `ffmpeg` to convert audio to a consistent format (mono, 16 kHz) with loudness normalization and splits audio into overlapping chunks for improved transcription accuracy.
+  Audio files are converted to a consistent format (mono, 16 kHz) with loudness normalization using `ffmpeg`, and are split into overlapping chunks to enhance transcription accuracy.

-- **Detailed Logging and Progress Reporting:**
+- **Detailed Logging and Error Reporting:**
-  Logs are written to file and streamed to the frontend via WebSocket, providing a clear view of the processing stages and performance metrics.
+  Structured JSON logging is implemented throughout the application for improved monitoring and troubleshooting.
+All error conditions are logged, making it easier to identify and resolve issues.

 ## Directory Structure